indexphonemica/data/README.md

 url = IDEAL
-author = OPTIONAL (but REQUIRED if there's no glottolog ID) title = OPTIONAL (but REQUIRED if there's no glottolog ID) publisher = OPTIONAL (but REQUIRED if there's no glottolog ID) volume = OPTIONAL (but REQUIRED if there's no glottolog ID) number = OPTIONAL (but REQUIRED if there's no glottolog ID) year = OPTIONAL (but REQUIRED if there's no glottolog ID) pages = OPTIONAL (but REQUIRED if there's no glottolog ID)
+author = OPTIONAL (but REQUIRED if there's no glottolog ID) title = OPTIONAL (but REQUIRED if there's no glottolog ID) publisher = OPTIONAL volume = OPTIONAL number = OPTIONAL year = OPTIONAL (but REQUIRED if there's no glottolog ID) pages = OPTIONAL

 [phonemes]
 REQUIRED